sullytobias/sullytobias.github.io/README.md

-Welcome to my **Developer Portfolio**!
-This is a showcase of my skills, projects, and experience in front-end web development.
+Welcome to my **Portfolio** This is a showcase of my skills, projects, and experience in front-end web development.
 It highlights my journey as a developer and demonstrates my ability to build engaging, interactive, and visually appealing web applications.

 ## 🔧 Technologies Used